nhsconnect/gpconnect/pages/development/development_branch_surgeries.md

 There are no implications for Access Record because the patient's record is requested from the GP practice as a whole and not from an individual surgery.

-### Implications for Appointment booking
+### Implications for Appointment Management

 Because a GP practice's appointment book can hold appointments across multiple surgeries (locations), it is important to distinguish which surgery an appointment is held at, to allow the patient to decide where they wish to attend.

 In order to do this, every `Schedule` resource has an associated `Location` resource which represents the surgery that the appointment will take place at, including the surgery's name, address and contact details.

 To retrieve the patient's preferred surgery (assigned when they registered with the practice), a reference to the surgery `Location` is held in `Patient.registrationDetails.preferredBranchSurgery`.
-This can be used to identify appointments at the patient's preferred surgery by comparing it's logical id with that of the `Location` resource referenced from a `Schedule`.
+This can be used to identify  appointment slots at the patient's preferred surgery by comparing its logical id with that of the `Location` resource referenced from the `Schedule.actor` element.